5ifar/AdventureWorks/Project Implementation/Documentation.md

 Replicate above donut chart for Total Orders measure by Occupation.
 Change Title to Orders by Occupation.
 Change Title Font to Segoe UI Size 10 Center Aligned.
 Add visual-level filter to display the 3 occupations with the most orders using the Top N filtering type with filter data values as Total Orders.

+**In Exec Dashboard View:**

+**Step 12:**  Add Matrix visual with Product Name as row and Total Orders, Total Revenue & Return Rate measures as values.
+Rename columns accordingly.
+Set Style Preset as None.
+Disable Column and Row Subtotals.

+**Step 13:** Configure Conditional formatting for the Matrix visual.
+In Properties go to Cell elements:
+1. For Orders column, Set Data bars.
+For Negative Bar set colour as White and for Positive Bar set colour as 20% Dark White.
+2. For Return % column, Set Background colour.
+For Max value set colour as Red and for Min value set colour as White.
+Format style is Gradient.

+**Step 14:** Configure Top 10 Visual level filter on the Matrix visual by the Total Orders measure value.
+Change column name to Top 10 Products.